The ManyTracks Orchard

 in a wonderful basket of beautiful medium-small pears for the snack table.

-My experience with pears was pretty much limited to occasional canned ones
+My experience with pears had been pretty much limited to occasional canned ones

-and a few of our first small Stacey & Summercrisp pears.
-Not expecting much,
+and a handful of first small Stacey & Summercrisp pears from our young

-Nicely sweet, smooth, great texture.
+Sweet, smooth, great texture, wonderful snack size.
 Immediately I went back to the table for

 appreciate links to our site www.ManyTracks.com from appropriate sites, and we thank you for